UAE weather: Cloudy day ahead with chance of rain on Monday

 UAE residents could expect a fair to partly cloudy day on Monday (April 29) after heavy showers and hailstorm in some parts of the country on Sunday, the National Centre of Meteorology (NCM) has said.

-Some low clouds to appear Eastward in the morning, with a chance of some local convective rainy cloud formation eastwards and over some internal areas by afternoon.
+The met also warned of some low clouds to appear Eastward in the morning, with a chance of some local convective rainy cloud formation eastwards, northwards, and over some internal areas by afternoon.
+Expect some fresh winds with a speed of 40 km/hr from 08:15 until 18:00 Monday.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.